ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs6771_spring_26/index.md

   - Milestone 3 (10 points): Execute the experiments and write a report (importantly, it's totally fine to have negative results)
   - Milestone 4 (10 points): Presentation (format TBD)
 - Bonus (5 points): complete the course evaluation survey at the end of the semester.

+I will use [this](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=1153c16fdba41f444f32fb671d961934) to convert points to letter grades.

 ## Policies